signerry/dss-android/README.md

 }
 ```

+* **GPR_USER**: Your GitHub username
+* **GPR_API_KEY**: Your GitHub personal access token with read:packages scope

 ---

 ### Known Issues
+Tests are performed for both unit and instrumented levels.
+Instrumented tests are executed on an Android emulator.
 All stock DSS tests pass with a few exceptions, mostly related to visual signatures.
 The following tests are not passing
 and have been disabled: